cs3216/cs3216.github.io/website/src/pages/about.md

 ## It's not the same

 CS3216 is not your traditional software engineering course.
 You will not have lectures teaching you how to write in a particular programming language.
 You will not have assignments that assess you only for the quality of your code.
 You will not have a bar set for you.
-In fact, we don’t even know how high the bar is.
+In fact, we don't even know how high the bar is.

 ## It's about your dreams